Lobos Huerta F.C.

-The Lobos Huerta Fútbol Club is a Mexican football club based in Cuautitlán Izcalli.
+The Lobos CARH Fútbol Club is a Mexican football club based in Chalco.
 The club was founded in 2021, and currently plays in the Liga de Balompié Mexicano.

 History

 The team was founded in May 2021 and was entered into the Liga Premier – Serie B on July 30, 2021.
 On September 18 the team played its first official game, in this game the team defeated Club Calor with a score of 2-1, Patricio Navarro scored the club's first goal.

-Stadium
+The team only stayed one season in the Liga Premier - Serie B because for the 2022-2023 season its registration was rejected due to having debts with the league and the FMF.
+After this the team registered in the Liga de Balompié Mexicano, where the team was accepted and renamed Lobos USSL and later Lobos MX.

-The Estadio Hugo Sánchez Márquez is a multi-use stadium located in Cuautitlán Izcalli, State of Mexico, Mexico.
-It is currently used mostly for football matches and is the home stadium for Huracanes Izcalli and Lobos Huerta of Liga Premier FMF Serie B and Club Leon of Liga TDP.
-The stadium has a capacity of 3,500 people.
+In August 2023 the team changed its identity again, for which it was renamed Lobos CARH.